z886/AdGuardHome/AGHTechDoc.md

 `older_than` setting is used for paging.
 UI uses an empty value for `older_than` on the first request and gets the latest log entries.
 To get the older entries, UI sets `older_than` to the `oldest` value from the server's response.

 If search settings are set, server returns only entries that match the specified request.

+`search`:
+match by domain name or client IP address.
-For `search` value, the server matches substrings by default: `adguard.com` matches `www.adguard.com`.
-Strict matching can be enabled by enclosing the value in double quotes: `"adguard.com"` matches `adguard.com` but doesn't match `www.adguard.com`.
+The server matches substrings by default: e.g. `adguard.com` matches `www.adguard.com`.
+Strict matching can be enabled by enclosing the value in double quotes: e.g. `"adguard.com"` matches `adguard.com` but doesn't match `www.adguard.com`.

 `response_status`:
 * blocked: only blocked entries